Throughput Maximization for UAV-enabled Integrated Periodic Sensing and Communication: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this paper, we investigated a new type of UAV-enabled periodic ISAC system.
 Specifically, the beamforming, user association, sensing time selection, and UAV trajectory were jointly optimized to maximize the sum achievable rate.
 The closed-form optimal beamforming vector was derived to significantly reduce the complexity of beamforming design, and a lower bound of the achievable rate was presented to facilitate UAV trajectory design.
 By ignoring the initial and final location constraints, a novel symmetric structure of the optimal solutions among adjacent frames was identified to reveal a fundamental trade-off between sensing frequency and communication capacity.
 Based on this, a low-complexity method was presented based on our derived structural characteristics.
 The numerical results validated the efficiency of our design over the benchmark schemes and also confirmed the benefits of the periodic ISAC framework.
 The more general cases considering the effects caused by imperfectly compensated Doppler for multi-UAV ISAC scenarios are worthwhile future works.
+In addition, the sensing-assisted communication problems considering the sensing gain and clutter interference will be further investigated in our future work.